dpgraham4401/dpgraham4401/my_ultimate_reading_list.md

 # Reads Worth Their Weight when Moving
 I currently am on a computer-oriented learning kick so this list skews that way.

+Got any Reading Suggestions? open a PR :)

 - [x] [The Cathedral and the Bazaar (Raymond)](https://www.amazon.com/Cathedral-Bazaar-Musings-Accidental-Revolutionary-ebook/dp/B0026OR3LM/ref=sr_1_1?keywords=the+cathedral+and+the+bazaar&qid=1651241395&s=books&sprefix=The+cathedral+an%2Cstripbooks%2C62&sr=1-1)
  * The classic take on why open-source is kick-butt.